Shobthebob/Shobthebob/README.md

 - 🌱 Constantly learning and growing in the field.
 - 🎮 Love gaming and plan to get into game development soon.

-Here you will find all the projects that I have made for my current/previous resume(s).
+Here you will find all the projects that I have made personally.
 Feel free to look around and explore!

 <br>